JuanjoFernandez/pharmaceutical/readme.md

 ![Pharmaceutical Data Analysis](images/header.jpg)

-## The project consists of analyzing data about test results of a new cancer drug on mice by a pharmaceutical company.
+## The project consists of analyzing data about test results of a new cancer drug on mouse by a pharmaceutical company.

 # **Overview**